Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    A sample artifact submission screen (the artifact is of type "bug" here)

-`A sample artifact submission screen`_ shows a sample submission screen from one of the |SYSPRODUCTNAME|
-hosted projects.
-Because of the |SYSPRODUCTNAME| Tracker high level of customizability no two submission screens look alike.
+`A sample artifact submission screen`_ shows a sample submission screen from one of the Tuleap hosted projects.
+Because of the Tuleap Tracker high level of customizability no two submission screens look alike.
 Depending on the project more or less fields may appear on the tracker submission form and the name of artifact managed by the tracker may change as well.